svj-aventador/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-ids.md

 ## See Also

-- For more information how the SGY Ledger creates and uses hashes, see [Hashes](basic-data-types.html#hashes).
+- For more information how the RCP Ledger creates and uses hashes, see [Hashes](basic-data-types.html#hashes).
 - For ledger basics, see [Ledgers](ledgers.html).